R-TF-007-005 Post-Market Clinical Follow-up (PMCF) report

 Activity 1: Clinical literature review

 This activity compiles and evaluates state-of-the-art publications on image diagnostic and severity measure methods.
-The overall objective of this strategy is to identify, select and collect the relevant literature to determine if the device is safe for its intended use and if there is any emergent risk that we must consider.
+The overall objective of this strategy is to identify, select and collect the relevant clinical literature to determine if the device is safe for its intended use and if there is any emergent risk that we must consider.

 .